 Choose Frugal Drinks

-A large container of homemade iced tea only costs you the nominal price of a few tea bags, and it can be a refreshing drink on a hot summer day.
+- Iced tea: A large container of homemade iced tea only costs you the nominal price of a few tea bags, and it can be a refreshing drink on a hot summer day.

 If you would like to supply all of the food, you can do so and still not break the budget.

-Szechuan Noodles with Chicken and Broccoli I saw this on the Food Network, and it seems perfectly suited for hot weather.
+- Szechuan Noodles with Chicken and Broccoli: I saw this on the Food Network, and it seems perfectly suited for hot weather.
 Have cool noodles, some chicken and broccoli in a tasty sauce.
 This would make an excellent dish at a barbecue, and it can feed a lot of people!

-- Cheesy Salsa Dip This makes a full slow cooker size and is a great appetizer.
+- Cheesy Salsa Dip: This makes a full slow cooker size and is a great appetizer.
 It is so addictive, your guests may likely fill up on this before the main meal.
 Best of all, it costs less than $10 to make.
 You can buy a 3 pound bag of nacho strips at Costco for $4.

-Embrace Mexican Cuisine.
-Made right, beans and rice can be delicious and a filling side dish.
+- Embrace Mexican Cuisine: Made right, beans and rice can be delicious and a filling side dish.
 A large container of salsa served with low cost tortillas is another good appetizer or side dish that most people like.
 Homemade enchiladas are another good way to stretch your food budget, and they taste delicious.
 Buy rotisserie chicken to fill the enchiladas or save even more by roasting the chicken in your slow cooker the night before.
 Turn the chicken bones and skin into homemade chicken stock to make the enchilada sauce.
 Again, this can be easily done in the slow cooker.